PlanktoScope/forklift/README.md

-For end-users operating open-source instruments with application services (e.g. network APIs or browser-based interfaces) and/or system services (for e.g. data backups/transfer, hardware support, computer networking, monitoring, etc.), Forklift aims to provide an experience for installing, updating, uninstalling software and OS customizations similar what is achieved by app stores for mobile phones - but with more user control.
+For end-users operating open-source instruments with application services (e.g. network APIs or browser-based interfaces) and/or system services (for e.g. data backups/transfer, hardware support, computer networking, monitoring, etc.), Forklift aims to provide an experience for installing, updating, and uninstalling software and OS customizations similar what is achieved by app stores for mobile phones - but with more user control.
 Forklift also simplifies the process of keeping software up-to-date and the process of rolling software back to older versions if needed; this reduces the need to (for example) re-flash a Raspberry Pi's SD card with a new OS image just to update the